The EU AI Act for local authorities: what must you already have in place?

 What the EU AI Act means for local authorities: which tools are high-risk, citizens' rights under Article 86, the deadlines and the four roles that need training.

-Updated 1 July 2026.
-The Digital Omnibus on AI has been adopted by the European Parliament (16 June 2026) and the Council (29 June 2026) and is still awaiting publication in the Official Journal of the EU, expected in July 2026.
-Until that publication, the original text of the AI Act formally remains the legal baseline.
+Updated 15 August 2026.
+The Digital Omnibus on AI, Regulation (EU) 2026/1744, was adopted by the European Parliament (16 June 2026) and the Council (29 June 2026), published in the Official Journal of the EU on 24 July 2026 and entered into force on 27 July 2026.
 Through the Omnibus, the application dates for high-risk AI move to 2 December 2027 (stand-alone Annex III systems) and 2 August 2028 (AI in regulated products).
 The AI literacy obligation of Article 4 continues to apply, as it has since 2 February 2025; the Omnibus does reword that obligation slightly (see below).

 Why local authorities are different from other organisations